wieck/casio-fx-tools/README.md

   -h, --help            show this help message and exit -b, --binary          output will be binary
   -i INPUT, --input INPUT
-                        use WAV file instead of sound card -g GAIN, --gain GAIN  when reading from sound card add gain
+                        use sound file instead of sound card -g GAIN, --gain GAIN  apply gain to the input
 ```

 Without any options or arguments it will read from the sound card and
-output a text version of all programs to stdout.
+output a text version of all programs or memory registers to stdout.

 ```
 $ fx502p_save
+FP000
 P0:
     2 + 2 =
 ```